roblesch/roblesch.github.io/index.md

 description: Welcome to my blog!
 ---

-## Hello
+## Welcome!

-Welcome to my blog!
+This is my personal site where I showcase projects and blog about interesting things I work on.
+Select the images below to read more, or check out the [post archive](/archive).

+### About me
 I'm a recent MSc.
-Computer Science graduate with a passion for Graphics Programming and Light Transport.
+Computer Science graduate with a passion for Graphics, Games and Mathematics.
+Before my graduate studies I was a Software Engineer in the enterprise cloud computing industry.

-Select the images below to read more about that project, or check out the [post archive](/archive).